Northwestern vs. Central Michigan prediction, odds: 2025 GameAbove Sports Bowl picks from proven model

 The model also says that one side of the spread hits well over 50% of the time.
 You can see the model's pick at SportsLine.

 So who wins Northwestern vs. Central Michigan, and which side of the spread hits in well over 50% of simulations?
-Visit SportsLine now to see which side of the Central Michigan vs. Northwestern spread to jump on, all from the advanced model that's up on its top-ranked money-line picks, and find out.
+Visit SportsLine now to see which side of the Central Michigan vs. Northwestern spread to jump on, all from the advanced model that's simulated this game 10,000 times, and find out.